chrisbraddock/node-cgmon/README.md

 * fix janky arguments passing in api() method
 * figure out jQuery deferreds mess
 * decide what should be done if gpu count is wrong
+* email for coin changes (not sure how to do this via information reported from coin()
 * periodic restart/reboot?

 ## Credits